-managing energy consumption across buildings.
+In addition to commodity rates, purchased utilities costs and UC's carbon emissions are affected by energy consumption levels.
+UC has sought to mitigate rising purchased utilities costs and reduce its carbon footprint by aggressively managing energy consumption across buildings.
 These efforts include installing energy monitoring and metering systems, retrofitting existing facilities, implementing efficient lighting systems, and optimizing HVAC systems.
 To support carbon emissions reductions, UC adopted an internal policy goal to reduce growth-adjusted energy use intensity by 2% each year.
-It is important to note that UC is unique among other California higher education segments due to the significant number of highly energy-intensive buildings in the system, such as laboratories, medical centers, and other specialized research facilities.
+It is important to note that UC is unique among other California higher education segments, due to the significant number of highly energy-intensive buildings in the system, such as laboratories, medical centers, and other specialized research facilities.

-Historically, many of the University's energy efficiency projects have been subsidized by the state's investor-owned utilities under the auspices of the Statewide Energy Partnership (SEP).
-Results projected through 2022 indicate that since it began in 2004, the Partnership has completed more than 1,100 energy efficiency projects that will have generated more than \$100 million in incentive payments from the utilities to offset project costs.
-By the end of 2022, all of the completed energy efficiency projects will have delivered over \$377 million in cumulative avoided costs to the participating campuses.
-In order to continue to support campuses as the current Partnership agreement comes to an end in early 2023, UC has worked with Southern California Edison and the California Public Utilities Commission (CPUC) to create a next generation incentive program that targets reductions in carbon emissions based on measured whole-campus performance.
-The incentive program started as a pilot in July 2019 and has provided more than \$3 million in incentive payments to participating UC campuses that generated annual eligible carbon emissions reductions.
-As a result of the pilot's early success and UC's continued efforts to shift the utility program paradigm to focus on carbon emissions, PG&E has also worked with UC to file an application with the CPUC to expand the pilot to their service territory in 2023.
+Historically, many of the University's energy efficiency projects have been subsidized by the state's investor-owned utilities under the auspices of the Statewide Energy Partnership (SEP), which completed at the end of 2022.
+Results through 2022 show that since it began in 2004, the Partnership has completed more than 1,100 energy efficiency projects that generated more than \$100 million in incentive payments from the utilities to offset project costs and delivered over \$377 million in cumulative avoided costs to the participating campuses.
+To continue to support campuses after the Partnership agreement ended in 2022, UC has worked with Southern California Edison and the California Public Utilities Commission (CPUC) to create a next generation incentive program that targets reductions in carbon emissions, based on measured whole-campus performance.
+The incentive program started as a pilot in July 2019, and has provided more than \$7 million in incentive payments to participating UC campuses that generated annual eligible carbon emissions reductions.
+As a result of the pilot's early success and UC's continued efforts to shift the utility program paradigm to focus on carbon emissions, PG&E has also worked with UC to file an application with the CPUC to expand the pilot to their service territory in 2024.